 Hailee Steinfield sang, "You know some days you feel so good in your own skin, But it's okay if you wanna change the body that you came in, cause you look greatest when you feel like a damn queen.
 We're all just playing a game in a way, trying to win at life."
 I love this and I always remember this when I'm feeling a bit low.
 It's OK to be who you are, you have to do you and what feels right for you.

 Cosmetic Surgery can change lives

 Of course, cosmetic surgery isn’t for everyone and it isn’t something to be taken lightly.
 But if it is something you have thought about for a while and does affect your confidence and self-esteem, then speaking to someone over the phone can always help and that is what I am here for.
-When you make your first inquiry, we are there to answer all your questions, we will ask you a couple of questions and go through what to expect when you come in for a consultation, then if you are happy we can book you in for your first initial consultation to meet one of our lovely patient coordinators who will be there for you throughout your whole MYA journey.
+When you make your first enquiry, we are there to answer all your questions.
+We will ask you a couple of questions and go through what to expect when you come in for a consultation.
+Then, if you are happy, we can book you in for your first initial consultation to meet one of our lovely patient coordinators who will be there for you throughout your whole MYA journey.